-As we move into the next phase of easing lockdown restrictions, government ministers and Doctors warn that indoor public spaces need to be properly ventilated to prevent another spike in Coronavirus cases.
+As we move into the next phase of easing lockdown restrictions, government ministers and Doctors warn that indoor public spaces need to have proper ventilation at work to avoid another spike in Coronavirus cases.

 In a recent report, new analysis suggests that cases of coronavirus have dropped to less than 100 per 100,000 people in all areas of the UK, which is the first time since September 2020 that this has happened, and we all want it to stay that way!